Fast Distributed Inference Serving for Large Language Models: Background and Motivation

-\paraf{GPT inference.} GPT~\cite{brown2020language} is a family of language models based on Transformer~\cite{vaswani2017attention}.
-The inference procedure of GPT follows an autoregressive pattern.
-The input is a sequence of tokens, which is often called a prompt.
-GPT processes the prompt and outputs the probability distribution of the next token to sample from.
-We call the procedure of processing and sampling for one output token as an \emph{iteration}.
-After the model is trained with a large corpus, it is able to accomplish language tasks with high quality.
-For example, when fed with the input ``knowledge is'', it is expected to output a higher probability for ``power'' than ``apple''.
-After the first iteration, the generated token is appended to the initial prompt and fed into GPT as a whole to generate the next token.
-This generation procedure will continue until a unique <EOS> token is generated which represents the end of the sequence or a pre-defined maximum output length is reached.
-This inference procedure is quite different from other models like ResNet, of which the execution time is typically deterministic and highly predictable~\cite{gujarati2020serving}.
-Here although the execution of each iteration still holds such properties, the number of iterations (i.e., the output length) is unknown, making the total execution time of one inference job unpredictable.
+\paraf{LLM inference.} The LLM family~\cite{brown2020language,zhang2022opt,touvron2023llama} comprises a set of language models built on the foundation of Transformer~\cite{vaswani2017attention}.
+LLM inference operates in an autoregressive fashion, where the input, often known as a prompt, is processed as a sequence of tokens.
+It then produces a probability distribution for the succeeding token to be selected.
+This processing and selection mechanism for each output token is referred to as an \emph{iteration}.
+Once trained with a vast corpus, LLM is capable of executing high-quality language tasks.

+For instance, given the input "knowledge is", it can assign a higher probability to "power" than to "apple".
+The first output token is appended to the initial prompt and fed into LLM for subsequent token generation.
+This process continues until a unique <EOS> token, symbolizing the end of sequence, is generated, or a predetermined maximum output length is reached.
+This inference process markedly differs from those of other models like ResNet, where execution time is usually deterministic and predictable~\cite{gujarati2020serving}.
+While each iteration's execution maintains these characteristics in the LLM model, the number of iterations (i.e., output length) is variable, resulting in an unpredictable total inference job execution time.

+\parabf{LLM applications.} The LLMs' primary commission is to predict the next token for an input prompt.
+Utilizing prompt engineering~\cite{brown2020language}, downstream NLP tasks can be reformulated as generation tasks based on LLMs.
+Specifically, for a translation task, one can start the prompt by adding "Translate the following English text into French text" before the original text.
+By doing so, LLM will be guided to generate the desired translated French text in response.